gravitational/teleport/docs/2.0/admin-guide.md

 ## Labeling Nodes

-In addition to specifying a custom nodename, Teleport also allows to apply arbitrary key:value pairs to each node.
+In addition to specifying a custom nodename, Teleport also allows for the application of arbitrary key:value pairs to each node.
 They are called labels.
 There are two kinds of labels:

 1. `static labels` never change while the `teleport` process is running.
 You may want